Brioche knitting creates complex patterns with precision.

 What Does Brk1 Mean In Knitting?

 It means brioche knit 1.
-This means you need to knit the stitch that was slipped in the previous row together with its yarnover.
+Knit the stitch slipped in the previous row together with its yarnover.

-This time, because it wasn’t counted as a separate stitch on the previous row, no actual decrease is made.
+It wasn’t counted as a separate stitch on the previous row, no decrease is made.

 How Do You Brioche Knit Continental?

-Here is a helpful video tutorial on how to knit brioche in continental knitting by Mimi Kezer on youtube.
+Here is a video tutorial on how to knit brioche in continental knitting by Mimi Kezer.

 How Do You Knit A Honeycomb Brioche Stitch?